-Recommendation Reference Compliance Principle 2 Structure the Board to add value 2.1 The board of a listed entity should: Section 4 Comply (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and (b) disclose: (1) the charter of the committee; (2) the members of the committee; and (3) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (c) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+Recommendation Reference Compliance Principle 2 Structure the Board to be effective and add value 2.1 The board of a listed entity should: Section 4 Comply (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director; and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
-Section 3.3 Comply 2.3 A listed entity should disclose: Section 3.1 Comply (a) the names of the directors considered by the board to be independent directors; Section 3.3 (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in growth and an anterpartice of the transition of the transition of the transition. relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
+Section 3.3 Comply 2.3 A listed entity should disclose: Section 3.1 Comply (a) the names of the directors considered by the board to be independent directors; Section 3.3 (b) if a director has an interest, position, or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
 2.4 A majority of the board of a listed entity should be independent directors.
 Section 3.1 Section 3.3 Comply 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
-Section 3.1 Section 3.3 Comply 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
-Section 3.5 Comply Principle 3 Act ethically and responsibly .1 A listed entity should: Section 5.3 Comply (a) have a code of conduct for its directors, senior executives and employees; and . , (b) disclose that code or a summary of it.
-Principle 4 Safeguard integrity in corporate reporting .1 The board of a listed entity should: Section 4 Comply (c) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and (b) disclose: (1) the charter of the committee; (2) the relevant qualifications and experience of the members of the committee; and (3) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (c) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+Section 3.1 Section 3.3 Comply 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+Section 3.5 Comply Principle 3 Instill a culture of acting lawfully, ethically and responsibly 3.1 A listed entity should articulate and disclose its values.
+Section 5.1 Comply 3.2 A listed entity should: Section 5.3 Comply 5.2 (a) have and disclose a code of conduct for its directors, senior executives and employees; and Section 3.3 Compty (b) ensure that the board or a committee of the board is informed of any material breaches of that code.
+3.3 A listed entity should: Section 5.4 Comply (a) have and disclose a whistleblower policy; and (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+3.4 A listed entity should: Section 5.5 Comply (a) have and disclose an anti-bribery and corruption policy; and • • (b) ensure that the board or a committee of the board is informed of any material breaches of that policy.